pj4dev/jsd8_meeting-room-api/README.md

 # Meeting Room - Backend API Example

-This repository contains a Node.js project using TypeScript, MongoDB, managed with Yarn.
+This repository contains a Node.js project using TypeScript, Express, MongoDB, managed with Yarn.
 It also includes a Docker and Docker Compose configuration to easily build and run the application in a containerized environment.

 ## Project Structure
 This project is organized to follow a modular architecture, which helps in maintaining scalability and readability.
 Below is an overview of the project structure, focusing on the `src` directory and its sub-folders: